thomas-haslwanter/statsintro/rst/statsCategorical.rst

 Fisher's Exact Test
 ~~~~~~~~~~~~~~~~~~~

-If the requirement that 80% of cells should have expected values of at
+If the requirement that 80% of cells should have expected values of at least
-least 5 is not fulfilled, *Fisher’s exact test* should be used.
-This
+5 is not fulfilled, *Fisher's exact test* should be used.
+This test is based
-test is based on the observed row and column totals.
-The method consists
+on the observed row and column totals.
+The method consists of evaluating the
-of evaluating the probability associated with all possible 2x2 tables
+probability associated with all possible 2x2 tables which have the same row
-which have the same row and column totals as the observed data, making
+and column totals as the observed data, making the assumption that the null
-the assumption that the null hypothesis (i.e. that the row and column
-variables are unrelated) is true.
-In most cases, Fisher’s exact test is
+hypothesis (i.e. that the row and column variables are unrelated) is true.
-preferable to the chi-square test.
-But until the advent of powerful
+In most cases, Fisher's exact test is preferable to the chi-square test.
+But
-computers, it was not practical.
-You should use it up to approximately
+until the advent of powerful computers, it was not practical.
+You should use
-10-15 cells in the frequency tables.
+it up to approximately 10-15 cells in the frequency tables.
+It is called
+"exact" because the significance of the deviation from a null hypothesis can
+be calculated exactly, rather than relying on an approximation that becomes
+exact in the limit as the sample size grows to infinity, as with many
+statistical tests.

+Fisher is said to have devised the test following a comment from Dr Muriel
+Bristol, who claimed to be able to detect whether the tea or the milk was
+added first to her cup.
+The test is useful for categorical data that result
+from classifying objects in two different ways; it is used to examine the
+significance of the association (contingency) between the two kinds of
+classification.
+So in Fisher's original example, one criterion of
+classification could be whether milk or tea was put in the cup first; the
+other could be whether Dr Bristol thinks that the milk or tea was put in
+first.
+We want to know whether these two classifications are associated -
+that is, whether Dr Bristol really can tell whether milk or tea was poured
+in first.
+Most uses of the Fisher test involve, like this example, a 2 � 2
+contingency table.
+The p-value from the test is computed as if the margins
+of the table are fixed, i.e. as if, in the tea-tasting example, Dr Bristol
+knows the number of cups with each treatment (milk or tea first) and will
+therefore provide guesses with the correct number in each category.
+As
+pointed out by Fisher, this leads under a null hypothesis of independence to
+a hypergeometric distribution of the numbers in the cells of the table.

+In using the test, you have to decide if you want to use a one-tailed test
+or a two-tailed test.
+The former one looks for the probability to find a
+distribution as extreme or more extreme as the observed one.
+The latter one
+(which is the default in python) also considers tables as extreme in the
+opposite direction.

 Analysis Programs
 -----------------